apache/phoenix-site/site/source/src/site/markdown/tuning.md

       in milliseconds at which the stats for each table will be updated.
 Default is 15 min.</td><td>900000</td></tr>
 <tr><td><strike><small>phoenix.query.maxIntraRegionParallelization</small></strike><br/>Obsolete as of 3.2/4.2</td><td style="text-align: left;">The maximum number of threads that will be spawned to process data within a single region during query execution</td><td>64</td></tr>
-<tr><td><small>phoenix.query.rowKeyOrderSaltedTable</small></td><td style="text-align: left;">Whether or not a non aggregate query returns rows in row key order for salted tables.
-If this option is turned on, split points may not be specified at table create time, but instead the default splits on each salt bucket must be used.
-Default is true</td><td>true</td></tr>
 </tbody></table>
 <br />
 <h4>
 Parallelization</h4>
-Phoenix breaks up aggregate queries into multiple scans and runs them in parallel through custom aggregating coprocessors to improve performance.&nbsp;Hari Kumar, from Ericsson Labs, did a good job of explaining the performance benefits of parallelization and coprocessors <a href="http://labs.ericsson.com/blog/hbase-performance-tuners" target="_blank">here</a>.
+<p>Phoenix breaks up queries into multiple scans and runs them in parallel through coprocessors to improve performance.&nbsp;Hari Kumar, from Ericsson Labs, did a good job of explaining the performance benefits of parallelization and coprocessors <a href="http://labs.ericsson.com/blog/hbase-performance-tuners" target="_blank">here</a>.</p>

-As of 3.2/4.2, parallelization in Phoenix is driven by the guideposts as determined by the configuration parameters for [statistics collection](http://phoenix.apache.org/update_statistics.html).
+<p>As of 3.2/4.2, parallelization in Phoenix is driven by the guideposts as determined by the configuration
+parameters for [statistics collection](http://phoenix.apache.org/update_statistics.html).
 Each chunk of data between guideposts will be run in parallel in a separate scan to improve query performance.
+The chunk size is determined by the server-side <code>phoenix.stats.guidepost.width</code> or
-Note that at a minimum, separate scans will be run for each table region.
-Beyond the statistics collection configuration parameters, the client-side
-<code>phoenix.query.threadPoolSize</code> and <code>phoenix.query.queueSize</code> parameters and the server-side
-<code>hbase.regionserver.handler.count</code> parameter have an impact on performance.
+<code>phoenix.stats.guidepost.per.region</code> configuration parameters.
+Note that at a minimum, separate
+scans will be run for each table region.
+Beyond the statistics collection configuration parameters, the client-side <code>phoenix.query.threadPoolSize</code> and <code>phoenix.query.queueSize</code> parameters and the server-side <code>hbase.regionserver.handler.count</code> parameter have an impact on performance.</p>